Correspondence analysis: Coordinates

 i.e. the left singular vectors are scaled by the inverse of the square roots of the row masses and by the singular values.
 Because principal coordinates are computed using singular values they contain the information about the spread between the rows (or columns) in the original table.
-Computing the euclidean distances between the entities in principal coordinates results in values that equal their chisquare distances which is the reason why CA is said to "preserve chisquare distances".
+Computing the euclidean distances between the entities in principal coordinates results in values that equal their chi-square distances which is the reason why CA is said to "preserve chi-square distances".